AddressPhoneHours

 Your employer can’t fire you for taking or inquiring about family medical leave.

-Additionally, your company can’t fire you for exercising your rights to family or medical leave under the Federal Medical Leave Act (FMLA) or the California Family Rights Act (CFRA).
+Additionally, your company can’t fire you for exercising your rights to family or medical leave.
+This is covered under the Federal Medical Leave Act (FMLA) or the California Family Rights Act (CFRA).

 If you work for an employer covered by one of these laws, you are entitled to take up to twelve weeks of leave for your own or a family member’s serious health condition.

-If you are terminated while on FMLA leave or within 90 days of returning from FMLA leave in California, again, the law will presume that this is a wrongful discharge, and your employer must prove that they didn’t fire you for that reason.
+If you face termination while on FMLA leave or within 90 days of returning from FMLA leave in California, again, the law will presume that this is a wrongful discharge.
+And your employer must prove that they didn’t fire you for that reason.

 Whistleblower Retaliation

-It’s also illegal for your employer to fire you for any kind of “whistleblowing” — in essence, for reporting them for a violation of local, state, or federal laws, rules, or regulations.
+It’s also illegal for your employer to fire you for any kind of “whistleblowing”.
+This means, in essence, for reporting them for a violation of local, state, or federal laws, rules, or regulations.

 For instance, if you report a health or safety hazard at your job, and your boss fires you in response, that would be a case of wrongful termination.